jackdpage/pylux/docs/plotter.rst

     will only store the file internally, if you wish to save the SVG image to a file (which you probably do), you will need to run ``pw``

+``pd``
+    Mainly implemented for debugging purposes.
+Prints the SVG tree to the console.

 ``pw PATH``
     Save the current SVG plot buffer to the location with path ``PATH``.
+    Pylux will automatically detect the desired file type based on the extension of the path you provide.
+If the path ends in ``.svg``, Pylux will write the XML (SVG) tree to the file.
+If the path ends in ``.pdf``, Pylux will invoke ``cairosvg`` to convert the SVG to a PDF, then write this to the file.

 ``ol``
     List the values of all the options that can be specified.
 These options